Arildb88/ReadmeTest/README.md

 ## **How to get started Windows/MacOS:** <br>
-Expectations: some  prior technical knowledge <br>
+Expectations: Some prior technical knowledge <br>
-Requirements: and that Docker Desktop, SDK.9 and MariaDB preinstalled on their computer. <br>
+Requirements: Preinstall Docker Desktop, SDK.9 and MariaDB on their computer. <br>

 Clone the repository: <br>
 1. Open your terminal or command prompt (Git Bash, Powershell, Terminal etc.) <br>